-The Foundation cannot reimburse Davidson Fellows' organizations or family members for any expenses.
+The Foundation cannot reimburse Field Fellows' organizations or family members for any expenses.
 The fellow's name must be on any receipt submitted for reimbursement.

-The Foundation requires that all expense reports must be submitted with proper receipts by the due date specified on the distributed expense form.
+The Foundation requires that all expense reports must be submitted with proper receipts (which include your name and/or email address) by the due date specified on the distributed expense form.
 The Foundation will not grant reimbursements for submissions of receipts sent after the due date.
 Fellows will be reimbursed by a Foundation check.
 Checks not deposited within 60 days of the check issue date may be voided.